 Canine Demodicosis

-In some cases, management of this condition can be challenging and requires long term monitoring.
+In some cases, managing this condition can be challenging and requires long-term monitoring.

 Overview

-Demodex canis is a mite that lives in the hair follicles and sebaceous glands within the skin.
-They are transmitted directly from dam and puppies at birth.
-It predominantly is a problem of dogs with a compromised immune system and can be quite challenging to treat.
-Prognosis and treatment depend on the disease form.
+Demodex canis is a mite that resides in the hair follicles and sebaceous glands within the skin.
+They are transmitted directly from the dam to puppies at birth.
+This condition predominantly affects dogs with a compromised immune system and can be quite challenging to treat.
+Prognosis and treatment depend on the form of the disease.

 Localised |